Refer a Friend - get 15% off (instead of 5%) off next trip!

 How can I pay in Peru?

-How’s the internet in Peru?
-Should I get a local SIM?
+What's the internet like in Peru?
+Should I buy a SIM card?
+How available is Wi-Fi?

 What’s the main religion in Peru?